 - Product Development: How long has it been since their product received a major overhaul (or even an update)?
 Are there any features lacking that customers find valuable?

 - Social Media Presence: They should be active on social media platforms relevant to the nature of their business.
-Take note of how frequently they post new updates, review user feedback, respond accordingly, etc. It is not about followers, focus on consistency and engagement.
+Note how frequently they post new updates, review user feedback, respond accordingly, etc. It is not about followers; focus on consistency and engagement.

 - Online Content: What kind of written content do they have?
 Do they have a blog feature where people can go to get information?
 What types of content are they writing about?
 Is their content informative or promotional?
 Is their value-added?